Code of Governance

 24. Anti-Money Laundering

 Arc takes its responsibility for ensuring the establishment and maintenance of systems of internal control for the prevention and detection of fraud, irregularities, and corruption as non-negotiable and will not tolerate fraud, corruption, or abuse of position for personal or institutional gain.
-It is therefore the policy of Arc to comply fully with applicable provisions of the Proceeds of Crime Act 2002, Terrorism Act 2000, Bribery Act 2010 and Money Laundering Regulations 2007 and all amending legislation.
+It is therefore the policy of Arc to comply fully with all laws and legislations.

 25. Flexible Work Arrangements (FWAs)